joerober/mdd/README.md

 # CIDR DevOps Workshop 2 - Session 1 Hands-On Lab
-In this lab we will using Infrastructure as Code to deploy a basic lab in Cisco Modeling Labs.
+In this lab we will using Infrastructure as Code to deploy a basic lab in Cisco Modeling Labs which will be comprised of 3 CSRs.
 We will be doing this by using a small part of the Model Driven DevOps repo which we will learn about later.

 ### Clone the repo from the workshop branch.
 #### Make sure that your directory structure does not contain any spaces, otherwise you will have errors.